 PCOS Specialist

-Polycystic ovary syndrome (PCOS) can interfere with fertility and cause an array of other symptoms., Dr. Tureanu uses advanced methods to diagnose and assess PCOS symptoms, developing effective treatment plans focused on the needs of patients in Chicago and Downers Grove, Illinois.
+Polycystic ovary syndrome (PCOS) can interfere with fertility and cause an array of other symptoms., Dr. Tureanu uses advanced methods to diagnose and assess PCOS symptoms, developing effective treatment plans focused on the needs of patients in Chicago, Illinois.
 If you have PCOS, call the office to learn how we can help, or use our online system to request an appointment now.

 PCOS